Hot Rod Hundley: Broadcasting career

-After his retirement, Hundley moved to the broadcast booth, working four seasons for the Phoenix Suns and four seasons for the Los Angeles Lakers.
+After his retirement, Hundley moved to the broadcast booth, working four seasons for the Phoenix Suns, where he worked with Al McCoy; and four seasons for the Los Angeles Lakers.
+The Lakers' Chick Hearn was his announcing mentor.
 In the early 1970s, he also teamed with Dick Enberg to call syndicated college basketball for TVS.
 Hundley was an NBA announcer for five years for CBS, where he called four All-Star Games; he worked two All-Star Games on ABC Radio.

 In 1974, Hundley became the first radio and television voice of the expansion New Orleans Jazz.
+Hundley continued as the voice of the Jazz until his retirement in 2009.
 He followed them to Salt Lake City in 1979, where he became as celebrated a broadcaster as he was a player.
 He was known for his rapid-fire style and sayings such as "from the parking lot" for a long-distance shot, or "with a gentle push and a mild arc and the old cowhide globe hits home" for a jump shot.

 For many years, Hundley's broadcasts were simulcast on both television and radio, but the league forced the Jazz to end this practice starting with the 2005–2006 season, when Craig Bolerjack took over television duties.
 Hot Rod continued to provide the radio voice for the Jazz for four more seasons.
 As the decade wore on, nearly all NBA teams eventually moved radio broadcasters from court-side to perches high above the court, and the strain on Hundley's surgically replaced hips and knees became too much for him to bear.
 He announced his retirement on April 24, 2009, effective at the end of the season.
+In 2010, the Jazz named its media center for him.

 After retirement, Hundley surfaced alongside Joel Meyers on KCAL's televised Lakers broadcasts as a fill-in color commentator for Stu Lantz.

 In 2000, Hundley graduated from WVU with a bachelor's degree, 43 years after leaving his alma mater without a degree to play in the NBA.
 In 1982, he was on the NCAA Silver Anniversary All-America Team for distinguished service.
 In 1992, he was inducted into the WVU Sports Hall of Fame.
 He received the NBA's Distinguished Broadcaster award in 1994.
-In 2003, he received the Curt Gowdy Media Award from the Naismith Memorial Basketball Hall of Fame – the only former professional player to achieve such an honor.
+In 2003, he received the Curt Gowdy Media Award from the Naismith Memorial Basketball Hall of Fame – the first former professional player to achieve such an honor.
+He was the master of ceremonies at three Naismith Memorial Hall of Fame induction ceremonies.
 In June 2004, he was voted into the Utah Broadcast Hall of Fame.
 He co-authored the book Hot Rod Hundley: You Gotta Love It Baby in 1998 with Tom McEachin; Bill Libby also wrote a biographical book about Hundley, Clown: No. 33 in Your Program, No. 1 in Your Heart, in 1970.

 A newspaper once incorrectly reported Hundley wrote a book entitled The Man With a Lot to Smile About, and other sources have persisted in repeating the error.